Pipes

 Please share your thoughts and your experience of using the LPP.

 Dennis Metcalf is married to Trinidad (Dang), and they have two adult children and three joy-giving grandchildren.
-He has served in LDHR at the area level (East Asia Area LDHR team leader) and at the global level (Global HR team and now on the VP LDHR team) for more than 20 years.
+He has served in LDHR for more than twenty years, both at the area level (East Asia Area LDHR team leader) and at the global level (Global HR team and now on the VP LDHR team).

 4人评论了“What’s wrong with the Leadership Pipeline Process?”